Ghana Society UK

 Carnival Awards

-2008: 1st Place, Best Carnival Arts Youth Group and Overall Winners
+2008 – 1st Place, Best Carnival Arts Youth Group & Overall Winners

-2013: Overall Best and Best Adult Group on the Road
+2013 – Overall Best & Best Adult Group on the Road

-2015: 2nd Place Best Adult Walking Group and Future Stars Award
+2015 – 2nd Place Best Adult Walking Group & Future Stars Award

 Luton International Carnival